 The Starting Point: ESA WorldCover#

-This project started with the ESA WorldCover dataset — a global land cover product at 10 m resolution based on Sentinel-1 and Sentinel-2 data.
-The full dataset consists of 2561 GeoTIFF files totaling 116 GB.
+This project started with the ESA WorldCover dataset - a global land cover product at 10 m resolution based on Sentinel-1 and Sentinel-2 data.
+The full dataset consists of 2,561 GeoTIFF files totaling 116 GB.
 I wanted to convert it into a single PMTiles archive for use in a web-based flight simulator.

 PMTiles is a single-file tile archive format designed for the cloud.
 Instead of hosting millions of individual tile files or running a tile server, you store one .pmtiles file on any static hosting (e.g. S3).
 Clients fetch tiles via HTTP range requests.
 There is no server-side logic required, which makes deployment trivially simple.

 I used the recommended tool rio-pmtiles, a Python-based tool built on top of Rasterio and GDAL.
-I let it run for over a week — and it never finished.
+I let it run for over a week - and it never finished.
 Worse, the process consumed so much memory that I had to configure 512 GB of swap space just to keep it alive.
-Thus I got frustrated and I decided leverage Cursor to create a new tool based on Go.
+Thus I got frustrated and I decided to leverage Cursor to create a new tool based on Go.

-Two weeks working on a& nd off the project and 100$ in Opus 4.6 tokens later I have geotiff2pmtiles that does the whole conversion in 16 hours.
+Two weeks working on and off the project and $100 in Opus 4.6 tokens later I have geotiff2pmtiles that does the whole conversion in 16 hours.
 I already had a working solution after a couple of hours but I spent some time fleshing out the project.
-The project supports multiple projections, GeoTIFF source types and a slew of resampling methods.
+The project supports multiple projections, GeoTIFF source types, and a slew of resampling methods.

 | Zoom | Tiles | Throughput | Duration |